JasonMorris1/CSE151_Tesla_Stock_Prediction/README2.md

 Stock prices can be highly volatile and tesla stock price is no exception to this fact.
 Stock prices are influenced by numerous unpredictable factors such as economic indicators, political events, market sentiment, and company-specific news.
 Our model does not take any of of these factors into account.
 Our model sole used technical indicators which are derived directly from previous price history.
 Using technical indicators has several implications.
 By only using technical indicators the model ignores fundamental factors such as earning reports and other financial information about the underlying company.

-## Model 1 @Aarush
+## Model 1 @Aarush: Should this section be deleted?
 Overall, the Logistic regression model which was our first attempt is not great for continuing in the future as summarised above.
 Since the Logistic regression model could not capture the complexity involved, we made an attempt towards creating a **Neural Network** which may or may not improve in accuracy but can study the vast variations in the stock price movements.
 We have also tried [Linear Regression](https://github.com/JasonMorris1/CSE151_Tesla_Stock_Prediction/blob/main/eda_linear_regression2.ipynb) in a separate file to see potential improvement in the binary prediction after a regression on stock price values.

 # Conclusion
-## This is where you do a mind dump on your opinions and possible future directions.
+***This is where you do a mind dump on your opinions and possible future directions.
 Basically what you wish you could have done differently.
-Here you close with final thoughts.
+Here you close with final thoughts.***